Discover Swiss Financial Secrets That Maximize Your Money!

 5. Over more than 20 years, the second pillar is rarely interesting

 However, there are other considerations.
-First of all, it will depend on the term of your investment.
+First, it will depend on the term of your investment.
 If you are investing long-term, it is probably better to stick with stocks.
 But if you are to get access to your second pillar soon, it may be a solid investment.
 It could be a good investment if you retire soon, build a house, or start a company in the medium term.

 But do not forget that voluntary contributions are blocked for three years.
 So, if you intend to buy a house in the next three years, you should not invest in the second pillar (unless you already have enough in the second pillar without the voluntary contribution).
 If you plan to buy a house without the second pillar, you can continue your contributions if you have enough cash for the downpayment.